aframevr/aframe/docs/introduction/index.md

 WebGL.

-:globe_with_meridians: **Cross-Platform VR**: Build VR applications for Vive, Rift, Windows Mixed Reality, Daydream, GearVR, and Cardboard with support for all respective controllers.
+:globe_with_meridians: **Cross-Platform VR**: Build VR applications for Vive, Rift, Meta Quest, Windows Mixed Reality, and Cardboard with support for all respective controllers.
 Don't have a headset or controllers?
 No problem!
 A-Frame still works on standard desktop and smartphones.